Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 No thanks, I don't want to prevent hand injuries.

-Nothing starts my morning off quite like sitting down at my computer with a cup of coffee to check Superior Glove’s social media presence.
-We’ll have a few kind comments on Twitter, some content sharing on LinkedIn, a tumbleweed rolling across Google Plus… Then I visit Facebook to see what fresh hell of complaints people have come up with about safety gloves.
+Nothing starts my day off better than sitting down at my computer with a cup of coffee to check Superior Glove’s social media presence.
+We’ll have a few kind comments on Twitter, some content sharing on LinkedIn, a tumbleweed rolling across Google Plus… Then I visit Facebook to see what fresh hell people have come up with to complain about safety gloves.

 These comments range from the misinformed: